Retinopathy of Prematurity (ROP)

 If you have concerns, please talk to your doctor, nurse, or orthoptist.

-The Orthoptic Department at East Kent Hospitals can be contacted on 01227 868615.
-If you need to cancel or change your child’s appointment, please call this number to let us know.
+If you need to cancel or change your child’s appointment, please call the Orthoptic Department.
 If there is no answer, please leave your child’s name and date of birth on the answering machine.
-Thank you.